 Dr. Rob Koons is an Advising Scholar for AHEF.
 Dr. Koons is a Professor of Philosophy and Co-Founder of The Western Civilization and American Institutions Program at The University of Texas at Austin.
 He teaches ancient, medieval, contemporary Christian, and political philosophy as well as philosophy of religion.
 He has authored/co-authored countless articles and several books including Realism Regained, The Atlas of Reality, Fundamentals of Metaphysics, and Neo-Aristotelian Perspectives on Contemporary Science.
 He has been awarded numerous fellowships and is a member of the American Philosophical Association, Society of Christian Philosophers, and American Catholic Philosophical Association.
 He holds a B. A. in Philosophy from Michigan State University, an M. A. in Philosophy and Theology from Oxford University, and a Ph.
 D. in Philosophy from the University of California-Los Angeles (UCLA).

 Dr. Mark David Hall is an Advising Scholar for AHEF.
-Dr. Hall is the Herbert Hoover Distinguished Professor of Politics and Faculty Fellow in the William Penn Honors Program at George Fox University.
-He is also associated faculty at the Center for the Study of Law and Religion at Emory University and senior fellow at Baylor University’s Institute for Studies of Religion.
+Dr. Hall is a Professor of Political Science in the Robertson School of Government at Regent University and a Senior Research Fellow in the Center for Religion, Culture & Democracy at First Liberty Institute.
+He is also a Distinguished Scholar of Christianity & Public Life at George Fox University, Associate Faculty in the Center for the Study of Law and Religion at Emory University, and Senior Fellow in the Institute for Studies of Religion at Baylor University.
 His teaching interests include American Political Theory, Religion and Politics, Constitutional Law, and Great Books.
-Dr. Hall has written, edited, or co-edited a dozen books on religion and politics in America and is a nationally recognized expert on religious freedom.
+Dr. Hall is a nationally recognized expert on religious freedom and has written or edited a dozen books on religion and politics in America including Proclaim Liberty Throughout All the Land: How Christianity Has Advanced Freedom and Equality for All Americans, Did America Have a Christian Founding?
+Separating Modern Myth from Historical Truth, Great Christian Jurists in American History, America’s Wars: A Just War Perspective, Faith and the Founders of the American Republic, The Sacred Rights of Conscience, The Founders on God and Government, and The Political and Legal Philosophy of James Wilson.
 He writes for the online publications Law & Liberty and Intercollegiate Studies Review and has appeared regularly on a number of radio shows, including Jerry Newcomb’s Truth in Action, Tim Wildman’s Today’s Issues, the Janet Mefferd Show, and the Michael Medved Show.
 He has been awarded numerous fellowships and the Freedom Project Award by the John Templeton Foundation in 1999 and 2000.
 He holds a B. A. in Political Science from Wheaton College and a Ph.
 D. in Government from the University of Virginia.